wedesoft/www.wedesoft.de/_posts/2024-12-26-clojure-ruby-python-performance.md

     return reduce(operator.mul, range(1, n + 1))
 {% endhighlight %}

-### Other implementations

-In Python one can instead use the `factorial` from the `math` module.

-In Clojure one can apply the multiplication function to a range of numbers, since multiplication in Clojure can take an arbitrary number of arguments.
-{% highlight clojure %}
-(defn factorial [n] (apply *' (range 1 (inc n))))
-{% endhighlight %}
+### Unchecked integer math

-Furthermore one can use unchecked integers and type annotations in Clojure if it is known, that the result is not going to exceed the integer range.
+One can use unchecked integers and type annotations in Clojure if it is known, that the result is not going to exceed the integer range.
 {% highlight clojure %}
 (set! *unchecked-math* true)
 (defn factorial [^long n] (if (zero? n) 1 (* n (factorial (dec n)))))